stack-spot/citron-navigator/README.md

 `photoId` when creating a link to "photo", we'd get a type error and the code wouldn't build.

 ## Installation
+We're going to use [PNPM](https://pnpm.io) throughout this documentation, but feel free to use either NPM or YARN.
 ```sh
 pnpm add -D @stack-spot/citron-navigator-cli
 pnpm add @stack-spot/citron-navigator